junxit/us-congress-bills-112/bill.md

   - **(1)** in the first sentence, by striking “During fiscal years 2005, 2006, and 2007,”, and inserting “Until such time as the Director sets or adjusts the fees otherwise,”; and
   - **(2)** in the second sentence, by striking “During fiscal years 2005, 2006, and 2007, the” and inserting “The”.
 - **(g)** *Effective date, applicability, and transition provisions* Section 803(a) of division B of the Consolidated Appropriations Act, 2005 (Public Law 108–447) is amended by striking “and shall apply only with respect to the remaining portion of fiscal year 2005 and fiscal year 2006”.
+- **(h)** *Prioritized examination fee*
+  - **(1)** *In general*
+    - **(A)** *Fee*
+      - **(i)** *Prioritized examination fee* A fee of $4,800 shall be established for filing a request, pursuant to section 2(b)(2)(G) of title 35, United States Code, for prioritized examination of a nonprovisional application for an original utility or plant patent.
+      - **(ii)** *Additional fees* In addition to the prioritized examination fee under clause (i), the fees due on an application for which prioritized examination is being sought are the filing, search, and examination fees (including any applicable excess claims and application size fees), processing fee, and publication fee for that application.
+    - **(B)** *Regulations; limitations*
+      - **(i)** *Regulations* The Director may by regulation prescribe conditions for acceptance of a request under subparagraph (A) and a limit on the number of filings for prioritized examination that may be accepted.
+      - **(ii)** *Limitation on claims* Until regulations are prescribed under clause (i), no application for which prioritized examination is requested may contain or be amended to contain more than 4 independent claims or more than 30 total claims.
+      - **(iii)** *Limitation on total number of requests* The Director may not accept in any fiscal year more than 10,000 requests for prioritization until regulations are prescribed under this subparagraph setting another limit.
-- **(h)** *Reduction in Fees for Small Entity Patents* The Director shall reduce fees for providing prioritized examination of utility and plant patent applications by 50 percent for small entities that qualify for reduced fees under section 41(h)(1) of title 35, United States Code, so long as the fees of the prioritized examination program are set to recover the estimated cost of the program.
+  - **(2)** *Reduction in fees for small entities* The Director shall reduce fees for providing prioritized examination of nonprovisional applications for original utility and plant patents by 50 percent for small entities that qualify for reduced fees under section 41(h)(1) of title 35, United States Code.
+  - **(3)** *Deposit of fees* All fees paid under this subsection shall be credited to the United States Patent and Trademark Office Appropriation Account, shall remain available until expended, and may be used only for the purposes specified in section 42(c)(3)(A) of title 35, United States Code.
+  - **(4)** *Effective date and termination*
+    - **(A)** *Effective date* This subsection shall take effect on the date that is 10 days after the date of the enactment of this Act.
+    - **(B)** *Termination* The fee imposed under paragraph (1)(A)(i), and the reduced fee under paragraph (2), shall terminate on the effective date of the setting or adjustment of the fee under paragraph (1)(A)(i) pursuant to the exercise of the authority under section 10 for the first time with respect to that fee.
+- **(i)** *Appropriation account transition fees*
+  - **(1)** *Surcharge*
+    - **(A)** *In general* There shall be a surcharge of 15 percent, rounded by standard arithmetic rules, on all fees charged or authorized by subsections (a), (b), and (d)(1) of section 41, and section 132(b), of title 35, United States Code.
+Any surcharge imposed under this subsection is, and shall be construed to be, separate from and in addition to any other surcharge imposed under this Act or any other provision of law.
+    - **(B)** *Deposit of amounts* Amounts collected pursuant to the surcharge imposed under subparagraph (A) shall be credited to the United States Patent and Trademark Appropriation Account, shall remain available until expended, and may be used only for the purposes specified in section 42(c)(3)(A) of title 35, United States Code.
+  - **(2)** *Effective date and termination of surcharge* The surcharge provided for in paragraph (1)—
+    - **(A)** shall take effect on the date that is 10 days after the date of the enactment of this Act; and
+    - **(B)** shall terminate, with respect to a fee to which paragraph (1)(A) applies, on the effective date of the setting or adjustment of that fee pursuant to the exercise of the authority under section 10 for the first time with respect to that fee.
-- **(i)** *Effective date* Except as provided in subsection (h), this section and the amendments made by this section shall take effect on the date of the enactment of this Act.
+- **(j)** *Effective date* Except as otherwise provided in this section, this section and the amendments made by this section shall take effect on the date of the enactment of this Act.

 ## § 12.
 Supplemental examination